jenhausu/3rd-Party-Library-for-iOS/README.md

 * [PrettyKit](https://github.com/vicpenap/PrettyKit) : PrettyKit for iOS is a small set of new widgets and UIKit subclasses that gives you a deeper UIKit customization.
 You will be able to change their background color, add gradients, shadows, etc.
 * [FlatUIKit](https://github.com/Grouper/FlatUIKit) : A collection of awesome flat UI components for iOS.
 * [FontBlaster](https://github.com/ArtSabintsev/FontBlaster) : Programmatically load custom fonts into your iOS app.
+* [Motif](https://github.com/erichoracek/Motif) : A lightweight and customizable JSON stylesheet framework for iOS
+* [RNThemeManager](https://github.com/rnystrom/RNThemeManager) : Easily manage themes and respond to theme changes by updating views in real time.

 ## Color
 * [MPColorTools](https://github.com/marzapower/MPColorTools) : A collection of tools for handling colors on iOS SDK